Wadi El Rayan – A Beautiful Oasis Complete with Lakes and Waterfalls

 Few destinations combine natural wonder with surreal beauty like Wadi El Rayan.

 Picture two shimmering lakes connected by Egypt’s only natural waterfall, surrounded by rolling desert dunes and pristine wilderness.
-Located in the Fayoum Governorate, this protected nature reserve offers an escape from civilization just two hours southwest of Cairo.
+Located in the Fayoum Oasis, this protected nature reserve offers an escape from civilization just two hours southwest of Cairo.
 We’ve explored every corner of this remarkable landscape, from the Magic Lake’s color-changing waters to the fossil-rich valleys where ancient whales once roamed.
 The experience feels almost otherworldly – a place where desert meets water in ways that challenge everything you thought you knew about Egyptian landscapes.

 Whether you’re seeking adventure through sandboarding and desert safaris or simply want to witness one of nature’s most unusual creations, Wadi El Rayan delivers experiences that linger long after you return home.